For 3 registrations from the same entity, a standard 10% discount will apply. For over 4 registrations please contact us.

 Tuesday 09/02/2021 - 09:00-17:15

 EIMF subject-matter experts deliver engaging and interactive courses across a broad spectrum of areas, that can be enjoyed in the comfort of your own chosen environment.
 Read more

 Business success largely depends on the successful closing and completion of chosen commercial transactions.
+With the rapid development of technology and the inevitable need for digital transformation, the successful closing and completion of chosen technology agreements is directly connected to business success.
 Most often such commercial transactions are pre-agreed between the parties and represent valid commercial contracts.
 Commercial contracts can be oral, written, partly written and partly oral or implied based on the conduct of the parties.
 However, proving the terms of an oral contract is a matter of evidence and can be very difficult when there is nothing in writing to confirm the precise rights and obligations which have been agreed to between the parties.
 A written contract serves as its own proof that an agreement was made.

 Well drafted and effective commercial contracts avoid hidden risks and liabilities and usually lead to successful transaction outcomes.
 On the other hand, poorly drafted commercial contracts increase the likelihood of claims and disputes often leading to loss of business opportunities and revenue.
 Therefore, one needs to have the knowhow and make the effort in getting the contract right in the first place.

 This intensive training course is designed to give participants the required theoretical and practical knowledge and the basic legal and commercial information, in order to improve their drafting skills and enable them to manage contractual pitfalls and draft clear, transparent and unambiguous commercial contracts that conform on a legal and commercial level.

 The training course focuses on the structure, terms and conditions of a basic commercial contract and pays particular attention to the importance of contract interpretation as well as providing an overview of the allocation of risk between the parties.